WATCH NIGHTMARE THEATRE ON WSRE!

 In the series plot, the Baron is a minor demon assigned to the physical plane to inflict misery upon mankind by way of “bad” movies.
 With his sidekicks—the masked wrestler El Sapo and pet werewolf Mittens—the Baron introduces old horror films in a humorous manner with little respect and a side of intriguing film history.

-Production of 13 episodes is scheduled to begin on Aug.
-6. The following films will be featured in this inaugural season produced by WSRE:
+The following films will be featured in this inaugural season produced by WSRE:

 - The Killer Shrews